Security

 5. Data residency

-Highly regulated organisations, such as those in government and financial services, typically have specific requirements for data sovereignty and data residency.
-Despite the trend to cloud migration, many of these organisations have requirements to keep email security and key management solutions on-premise.
+Highly regulated organizations, such as those in government and financial services, typically have specific requirements for data sovereignty and data residency.
+Despite the trend to cloud migration, many of these organizations have requirements to keep email security and key management solutions on-premise.